orbekk/master/README.md

 ## Feature list
 An incomplete list of implemented and planned features.

 * Fault-tolerance with automatic master selection.
-(Planned)
+(0.6)
 * Network discovery with directory service.
-(Planned)
+(0.3)
 * Ability to share variables with other peers.
-(Implemented, 0.1)
-* Network discovery with UDP broadcast.
 (Implemented, 0.1)

 ## Example
 With Same you can share variables easily, like so: